-- If your network is already configured to leave this port open, no additional changes are required to use v8.0. - The instrument must be have access to port 8243 of the SMRT Link server.
+- If your network is already configured to leave this port open, no additional changes are required to use v9.0. - The instrument must have access to port 8243 of the SMRT Link server. - End users must also have access to port 8243 of the SMRT Link server for access to the browser UI.